sihan-shao/LightPorpTorch/README.md

 - **Diffractive Optical Element Design via Automatic Differentiation**

     [3-DOEdesign.ipynb](./examples/3-DOEdesign.ipynb.ipynb) demonstrates how to optimize a full-precision and quantization diffractive optical element to generate a holographic images.

+- **4F system**
+    [4-4f_system.ipynb](./examples/4-4f_system.ipynb) demonstrates how to implement and simulate a 4F optical system and apply frequency domain filtering to get low.high frequency components of images.

 ## Related Projects